-There are several diseases that are linked to climate change and can be harmful to the health of Contra Costa County community members.
-Examples of these diseases include hantavirus pulmonary syndrome, Lyme disease, and West Nile virus, which can be debilitating or fatal for some of the population.
-These diseases are carried by animals such as mice and rats, ticks, and mosquitos.
+Posted by Dennis Baldocchi on 02/14/2024 at 7:19pm [Comment ID: 38] - Link diseases are carried by animals such as mice and rats, ticks, and mosquitos.
 Climate change can increase the rate of infection because, with warmer temperatures earlier in the spring and later in the winter, these animals can be active for longer, widening the window for disease transmission.
 Warmer temperatures and more intense rainfall can lead to larger populations of animals such as mosquitos, rodents, and ticks, increasing the risk of contracting diseases carried by these animals.

-Landslides occur when a slope, such as the side of a hill or mountain, becomes unstable, causing soil and rocks to slide down the slope.
-Landslides are most common on steep slopes made up of loose soil and other materials and are often triggered by precipitation.
-The types of landslides caused by precipitation are typically debris flows (a landslide made of a wet mix of rock, soil, and other materials) and mudflows (or mudslides, which are primarily made of wet soil).
+I did the original research on this topic.
+Glad to see this discussed here as it may affect the fruits and nuts we grow.
+Datasets have expanded since the original study if you want or need more information are typically debris flows (a landslide made of a wet mix of rock, soil, and other materials) and mudflows (or mudslides, which are primarily made of wet soil).
 Because they are so fluid, debris flows and mudflows can flow for long distances past the base of the slope and affect large areas.
 Landslides can damage or destroy buildings and infrastructure, block roadways, disrupt sensitive ecosystems, and injure or kill people in their path.